apollographql/apollo-server/docs/source/schemas/resolvers.md

 * The resolver function signature is `(parent, args, context, info)`
   * parent contains the data returned by parent field's resolver
-  * client query with parent and child labelled
+  * client query with parent and child labeled
   * default resolver returns parent['field-name']
     * for fields of the Query type, parent is null
   * args come from the query arguments access them, like so: